Pan American Silver (NYSE:PAAS) Upgraded at StockNews.com

-StockNews.com upgraded shares of Pan American Silver (NYSE:PAAS – Get Rating) (TSE:PAAS) from a sell rating to a hold rating in a report published on Thursday.
+StockNews.com upgraded shares of Pan American Silver (NYSE:PAAS – Get Rating) (TSE:PAAS) from a sell rating to a hold rating in a research report sent to investors on Friday.

-Other equities analysts have also recently issued reports about the stock.
-National Bank Financial reissued an outperform spec overweight rating on shares of Pan American Silver in a research note on Tuesday, February 28th.
-TD Securities lowered their target price on Pan American Silver from $23.00 to $22.00 and set a buy rating on the stock in a report on Friday, February 24th.
-Finally, Scotiabank initiated coverage on shares of Pan American Silver in a research note on Monday, April 3rd.
+PAAS has been the topic of a number of other reports.
+TD Securities decreased their price objective on Pan American Silver from $23.00 to $22.00 and set a buy rating on the stock in a research report on Friday, February 24th.
+Scotiabank initiated coverage on Pan American Silver in a research report on Monday, April 3rd.
 They set an outperform rating on the stock.
-One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $25.50.
+Finally, National Bank Financial reaffirmed an outperform spec overweight rating on shares of Pan American Silver in a research note on Tuesday, February 28th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average price target of $25.50.

-The business also recently announced a None dividend, which was paid on Friday, May 12th.
-Stockholders of record on Friday, April 14th were given a $0.10 dividend.
-This represents a dividend yield of 2.2%.
-The ex-dividend date was Thursday, April 13th.
-Pan American Silver’s payout ratio is currently -20.94%.
+The company also recently disclosed a None dividend, which was paid on Friday, May 12th.
+Investors of record on Friday, April 14th were paid a $0.10 dividend.
+The ex-dividend date of this dividend was Thursday, April 13th.
+This represents a yield of 2.2%.
+Pan American Silver’s dividend payout ratio (DPR) is currently -20.94%.

 Pan American Silver Company Profile